 19. The man who finds a wife finds a treasure, and he receives favor from the Lord. –Proverbs 18:22

 You knew we had to address sex eventually, right?
 The Bible says we should not deny our spouses when they come to us in desire, and it goes equally for men and women.
 God gave each of us a normal and natural desire for physical intimacy.
-He intended the marriage bed to fulfill these needs and strengthen us against temptation in the world.
+He intended the married bed to fulfill these needs and strengthen us against temptation in the world.

 20. The husband should fulfill his wife’s sexual needs, and the wife should fulfill her husband’s needs.
 The wife gives authority over her body to her husband, and the husband gives authority over his body to his wife. –1 Corinthians 7:3